In my last post, I covered Stephen Curry’s shooting form and talked about what makes him a deadly 3-point shooter.

-So as you can see there are a few reasons why Kobe got dramatically better in shooting the ball, but perhaps the most of them is the finger.
+So as you can see there’s a few reasons why Kobe got dramatically better in shooting the ball, but perhaps the most prominent one is this – the finger.

-You guessed right, Kobe took this method from MJ (Michael Jordan).
-If you’ve watched the video above you’d see the footage of Jordan doing it as well.
+If you’ve watched the video above, you’d see the footage of Jordan doing it too.
 Thumbs up for Kobe for copying from the best.

-The reason he does it is because the index finger is the straightest finger we have in our hand, and if we use it right in our form then we can make our shot go straighter.
+The reason he does it is that the index finger is the straightest finger we have in our hand, and if we use it right when we shoot, we can make our shot go straighter.

-Basically Kobe uses the finger to avoid shooting sideways and keeping his shot straight.
+Basically Kobe used the index finger to avoid shooting sideways and keeping his shot straight.